othondev/json2html/README.md

 #### Values Dependencies

 It's possible create dependency relationship between values using "dependency" key.
 This feature is only enable to "list" type.
-In example above, the select "sportname" only show the values: "Swimming" and "synchronized swimming" whether "categorysports" componet have value: "Water".
+In example below, the select "sportname" only show the values: "Swimming" and "synchronized swimming" whether "categorysports" componet have value: "Water".
 ```sh
 {
   "label": "What is sport you like as?",